n-isaeff/UE4_ShipProject/README.md

 # UE4_ShipProject

 A little educational project created while learning the basics of UE.
+For more info see the [PDF](./ShipProject.pdf).

 ## Executable